gratefulgabe5000/Gauntlet-Project-Two/Artifacts/WBS-MessageAI.md

 **Acceptance Criteria:**

-- [ ] Messages persist after app restart
+- [x] Messages persist after app restart
-- [ ] Offline messages queue and send on reconnect
+- [x] Offline messages queue and send on reconnect
-- [ ] No data loss in any scenario
+- [x] No data loss in any scenario
-- [ ] SQLite cache stays in sync with Firestore
+- [x] Firestore native cache stays in sync with cloud data

+**Implementation Note:** Used Firestore's built-in React Native offline persistence instead of SQLite.
+This provides automatic caching, queueing, and sync when back online.

 **Key Files:**